rupeshtrenser/sharpbuildtest/README.md

 ## Cloud Kiosk Client (Linux installer)
-Cloud kiosk client installer automatically checks application dependecy and installs it.
+Cloud kiosk client installer automatically checks application dependencies and installs it.
 This script can be used to install or update Cloud Kiosk Client.

 Installation prerequisite for fresh raspberry PI OS